Simgenics/3pd_Engineer_Test/Third Party Notices.md

-this is for the third party lecal and licine locations
+this is for the third party legal and license locations